luron-tristan/zelpy/README.md

 weapon has to be available inside of the level to interact with enemies, grass
 problem: attack input inside of the player
 solution: def create_attack in level, and pass it to Player()

+we need to know what weapon is selected